BlockchainCommons/developer-web-site/_pages/envelope-usecases.md

 ## Other Data Distribution Use Cases

-A number of additional industries can benefit from the data-distribution possibilities of Gordian Envelopes.
+A number of additional industries can benefit from the data-distribution possibilities of Gordian Envelope.

-**Agriculture Industry Use Cases.** Gordian Envelopes could be used to securely transmit data related to agriculture such as crop yields, soil quality data, and weather data, between different parties.
+**Agriculture Industry Use Cases.** Gordian Envelope could be used to securely transmit data related to agriculture such as crop yields, soil quality data, and weather data, between different parties.
 This could help to prevent tampering or other security breaches, ensuring that only verified, trustworthy data is transmitted.

-**Energy Industry Use Cases.** Gordian Envelopes could also be used to securely transmit data related to the energy industry such as electricity usage data and grid configuration data between different parties.
+**Energy Industry Use Cases.** Gordian Envelope could also be used to securely transmit data related to the energy industry such as electricity usage data and grid configuration data between different parties.

-**Environmental Industry Use Cases.** Gordian Envelopes could also be used to securely transmit data related to the environment such as water quality data, air quality data, and weather data between different parties.
+**Environmental Industry Use Cases.** Gordian Envelope could also be used to securely transmit data related to the environment such as water quality data, air quality data, and weather data between different parties.

-**Healthcare Industry Use Cases.** Gordian Envelopes can be used in the healthcare industry to securely and privately transmit and store patient health records, allowing authorized parties to access only the information they are authorized to view.
+**Healthcare Industry Use Cases.** Gordian Envelope can be used in the healthcare industry to securely and privately transmit and store patient health records, allowing authorized parties to access only the information they are authorized to view.
 This can help healthcare organizations comply with privacy regulations, such as HIPAA in the United States.
 Support of decentralized access to medical information can provide also additional benefit since most healthcare is distributed.

-**Law, Government, and Public Sector Industry Use Cases.** In the legal, government, and public sector, Gordian Envelopes can be used to encode and transmit sensitive legal documents such as contracts and court orders, while preserving their complex data structures and ensuring personal privacy.
-The ability of Gordian Envelopes to offer selective disclosure of information is useful in this sector where only certain parties may be authorized to view certain information.
+**Law, Government, and Public Sector Industry Use Cases.** In the legal, government, and public sector, Gordian Envelope can be used to encode and transmit sensitive legal documents such as contracts and court orders, while preserving their complex data structures and ensuring personal privacy.
+The ability of Gordian Envelope to offer selective disclosure of information is useful in this sector where only certain parties may be authorized to view certain information.
 This can help to protect the human rights of individuals by ensuring that personal data is not misused.
-Additionally, the use of Gordian Envelopes can support transparency and accountability in government by allowing for the selective disclosure of public data to authorized parties, helping to prevent the misuse of government power.
+Additionally, the use of Gordian Envelope can support transparency and accountability in government by allowing for the selective disclosure of public data to authorized parties, helping to prevent the misuse of government power.

-**Supply Chain Use Cases.** Gordian Envelopes can be used to encode and transmit sensitive information, such as production schedules, inventory levels, shipping records, and quality control data, while preserving their complex data structures and ensuring privacy.
-The ability of Gordian Envelopes to elide or externally reference certain parts of the envelope allows for cooperation among diverse supply chain parties and promotes fair trade by preventing unfair competition.
+**Supply Chain Use Cases.** Gordian Envelope can be used to encode and transmit sensitive information, such as production schedules, inventory levels, shipping records, and quality control data, while preserving their complex data structures and ensuring privacy.
+The ability of Gordian Envelope to elide or externally reference certain parts of an envelope allows for cooperation among diverse supply chain parties and promotes fair trade by preventing unfair competition.

-**Telecommunications Use Cases.** Gordian Envelopes could also be used to securely transmit data related to telecommunications networks, such as network configuration data and customer data, between different parties in the telecommunications industry.
+**Telecommunications Use Cases.** Gordian Envelope could also be used to securely transmit data related to telecommunications networks, such as network configuration data and customer data, between different parties in the telecommunications industry.

-**Transportation Use Cases.** Gordian Envelopes could also be used to securely transmit data related to the movement of people and goods, such as flight plans and cargo manifests, between different parties in the transportation industry.
+**Transportation Use Cases.** Gordian Envelope could also be used to securely transmit data related to the movement of people and goods, such as flight plans and cargo manifests, between different parties in the transportation industry.
 ## The Common Thread of Use Cases

-Though Gordian Envelopes support a wide variety of usage, a few common threads reveal their particular strengths.
+Though Gordian Envelope support a wide variety of usage, a few common threads reveal their particular strengths.

-1. **Sensitivity.** Gordian Envelopes can protect sensitive data, both to prevent tampering and security breaches while simultaneously allowing the data to be verified by external parties.
+1. **Sensitivity.** Gordian Envelope can protect sensitive data, both to prevent tampering and security breaches while simultaneously allowing the data to be verified by external parties.
 (Healthcare and finances demonstrate some of the prime use cases for this thread.
 Human right use cases can also be quite important.)
 2. **Complexity.** Because of Gordian Envelope's ability to built iterative data structures, complex data is another strong use case, especially when its sensititivty is sufficient to require privacy protections.
-3. **Diversity.** Gordian Envelopes can help a variety of parties with different business models, risk models, and trust boundaries to each protect data in ways that meet their own requirements, while still interacting with each other.
+3. **Diversity.** Gordian Envelope can help a variety of parties with different business models, risk models, and trust boundaries to each protect data in ways that meet their own requirements, while still interacting with each other.
 (B2B use cases of various types tend to demonstrate this common thread.)

-The core value proposition of the privacy features of Gordian Envelopes cannot be overstated: through its support for selective disclosure and [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/), Gordian Envelopes can help a variety of parties to main privacy and security for their data.
+The core value proposition of the privacy features of Gordian Envelope cannot be overstated: through its support for selective disclosure and [progressive trust](https://www.blockchaincommons.com/musings/musings-progressive-trust/), Gordian Envelope can help a variety of parties to main privacy and security for their data.